n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest.md

 #### Predefined credentials

-These credentials are for integrations that n8n supports.
-This includes credentials for both built-in and community nodes available on your n8n instance. n8n provides built-in support for these authentication processes.

-Select **Predefined Credential Type** to perform custom operations, without additional authentication setup.
-For example, n8n has an Asana node, and supports using your Asana credentials in the HTTP Request node.
+Credentials for integrations supported by n8n, including both built-in and community nodes.
+Use **Predefined Credential Type** for custom operations without extra setup.
 Refer to [Custom API operations](/integrations/custom-operations/) for more information.

 #### Generic credentials

-These credentials are for integrations that n8n doesn't support.
-You'll need to manually configure the authentication process, including specifying the required API endpoints, authentication method, and other necessary configurations.
+Credentials for integrations not supported by n8n.
+You'll need to manually configure the authentication process, including specifying the required API endpoints, necessary parameters, and the authentication method.

-Select **Generic Credential Type** to set up authentication using one of the following methods:
+You can select one of the following methods:

 * Basic auth
 * Custom auth